cgomesu/website/_posts/2021-06-04-smarter-hass.md

 2. [Statistics](#statistics-1)
 3. [Trend](#trend)

-Trend is covered last because out of the set, it's the only one that actually makes use of *inferential* tools via the Python package `numpy`.
-The others provide counting, other mathematical resources, and ways to summarize historical data.
-For each utility, I provided a brief description, usage examples to follow along, and reference to the documentation and code.
+Trend is covered last because out of the set, it's the only one that actually makes use of inferential tools via the Python package `numpy`.
+The others provide counting, other mathematical resources, and ways of summarize historical data.
+For each utility, I provided a brief description, usage examples to follow along, and reference to the documentation and source code.

 ### History Stats
 The [History Stats](https://www.home-assistant.io/integrations/history_stats/) integration provides useful statistics for discrete variables over a user-specified time-range.
 More specifically, this integration can do one of three things depending on the chosen type of sensor: